Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 I began writing about the relationship while both Ann Eddy (Nelson’s wife) and Gene Raymond (Jeanette’s husband) were still alive.
 This was deliberate because I had already cleared my material and sources with lawyers and knew they would never sue.
 My book Sweethearts was also published while Gene Raymond was still alive.
 He was contacted by several newspaper reporters who reviewed the book for a statement but he always refused to give one.
 He did give one interview to TV and screenwriter Judy Burns of Star Trek fame (both parties audiotaped it) in which he did not really deny the Jeanette-Nelson angle but was far more interested in knowing what had been found out about him and how he might be portrayed – very nervous as to whether the screenwriter thought he was gay.
 He got even more nervous when she replied, “It’s not what I think, it’s what the research shows.”

-Certainly – as my detractors on these other web pages will point out – there were celebrities who denied any relationship between Jeanette MacDonald and Nelson Eddy.
+Certainly – as detractors will point out – there were celebrities who denied any relationship between Jeanette MacDonald and Nelson Eddy.
 There are many reasons.
 First, some were friends with Gene – enough said.

 Others were afraid to get involved in a controversy.

 Some were threatened with a lawsuit if they continued to support the Jeanette-Nelson story.
 Eleanor Powell showed me her letter as did Miliza Korjus.
-Identical threat letters – just swap out the celebrity name!
+Identical threat letters, about a dozen of them, were sent – just swap out the celebrity name!

 Still other Hollywood folk knew the Raymonds socially and weren’t privy to the personal conflicts.
 They simply didn’t know!
 So of course they denied it!
 You can’t blame them.